WenjinGuo/DAEM/README.md

 5. The settings of network structure and training/fine-tuning parameters are contained in [setting.json](./setting.json).
 Note that we adjust the decoder to 5-layer CNN, which improves the accuracy with a negligible increase on compututational burden.

 ## Contact
-If you have any question, please feel free to concat Hong Wang (Email: guowenjin@stu.xidian.edu.cn)
+If you have any question, please feel free to concat Wen-jin Guo (Email: guowenjin@stu.xidian.edu.cn)